openatx/uiautomator2/README.md

       view.info  # ...
   ```

-  **Notes**: when using selectors in a list fashion, you must ensure that the UI elements on the screen
+  **Notes**: when using selectors in a code block that walk through the result list, you must ensure that the UI elements on the screen
   keep unchanged.
 Otherwise, when Element-Not-Found error could occur when iterating through the list.

 #### Get the selected ui object status and its information